 Enter Mr. Trash Wheel.
 Officially named the “Inner Harbor Water Wheel,” and invented by a former dock manager who was tired of seeing junk float by him every day, this charming, minibus-sized gizmo has taken on cleanup duty for the whole harbor.

-It works like this: Long, floating containment booms herd floating trash into Mr. Trash Wheel’s general area.
+It works like this: Long, floating containment booms positioned at the mouth of Jones Falls herd floating trash into Mr. Trash Wheel’s general area.
 Then, rotating underwater forks grab the trash and push it onto an angled conveyer belt, which pulls it into a dumpster.
 The moving parts are all powered by a waterwheel, with backup from a flat of solar panels.
 (The gathered trash is later incinerated, to generate electricity.)

 According to the Waterfront Partnership of Baltimore’s official website, since his first day in May of 2014, Mr. Trash Wheel has removed over one million pounds of trash from the harbor.
 His monthly haul includes tens of thousands of plastic bags, chip packets, and cigarette butts, as well as the occasional errant sports ball.